JohnAlicastro/netflix-build/README.md

-## Just a fun little project cloning the Netflix UI using React, Redux, Firebase and Stripe with authentication and payment processing using Stripe's dev environment
+=) Just a fun little project cloning the Netflix UI using React, Redux, Firebase and Stripe with authentication and payment processing using Stripe's dev environment.

 # Getting Started with Create React App and Redux